Bringing sun to the rain city – could Seattle be run completely on solar power?

 According to this method, we would need an area equivalent to 23 square kilometers for solar panels, which amounts to just 10% of the existing city area.
 Once divided up across the whole city, a surprisingly small space would be required to effectively run Seattle by solar power alone.

-While we are still a few years away from the technology required to realise this enormous potential, the future for the rain city looks very sunny indeed.
+While we are still a few years away from the technology required to realize this enormous potential, the future for the rain city looks very sunny indeed.